 If you’re willing to be consistent, you’ll need to plan your content in advance.
-Create a content strategy containing different categories and put the pieces together in a content schedule to make sure you know which piece of content needs to be created, and when.
+When thinking of how to create a content strategy, make sure you have all the different categories in place and put the pieces together in a content schedule, so that you know which piece of content needs to be created, and when.

 It’s also important to know that content is not something you create today and sells tomorrow, so when you start make sure you aim for a long-term content strategy.

-These were just a couple of simple suggestions that we could provide for the first steps in creating a content strategy.
+These were just a couple of simple suggestions that we could provide if you're thinking about how to create a content strategy.
 Needless to say that you’ll need to test your content and see how it works, analyze it, and improve based on the results.